k-erby/heykerb.com/README.md

 Now you submit a **pull request**!
 You may also want to destroy your branch if you're done working on the feature you were implementing.

 # To Dos
 HIGH severity should be done asap.
 MEDIUM is something I should do.
-LOW is
+LOW is not needed but nice.
 ## Main
 - ~~make the image load faster~~
   - compressed image - could make it compress it more.
-Still some lag, but LOW seeverity
+Still some lag, but LOW severity
 - **@media query**: change so CODE and ART are in columns not rows

 ## Dev Side